openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_wiki.rst

 ***************************************

 To prevent certain groups of users from being able to add or edit articles, you need to modify the read/write permissions for articles.
-For example, as a course instructor, you likely want to prevent students from creating wiki articles at the top level, so you should remove write access to course-level wiki articles for most users.
+For example, as a member of the course team, you likely want to prevent students from creating wiki articles at the top level, so you should remove write access to course- level wiki articles for most users.
 (Top-level wiki articles are children of the edX-wide wiki, and cannot be found within the course wiki).

 To modify the permissions for wiki articles, follow these steps.